Xi Jinping: Family

 Xi's first marriage was to Ke Lingling, the daughter of Ke Hua, China's ambassador to the United Kingdom in the early 1980s.
 They divorced within a few years.
-The two were said to fight "almost every day," and after the divorce, Ke moved to England.
-In 1987, Xi married the prominent Chinese folk singer Peng Liyuan.
+The two were said to fight "almost every day," and after the divorce, Ke moved to the UK.
+In 1987, Xi married famed folk singer Peng Liyuan.
 Xi and Peng were introduced by friends as many Chinese couples were in the 1980s.
-Xi was reputedly academic during their courtship, inquiring about singing techniques.
-Peng Liyuan, a household name in China, was better known to the public than Xi until his political elevation.
+Peng had gained fame in the 1980s and remained far better known in China than Xi until the latter emerged as a likely successor in the late 2000s.
 The couple frequently lived apart due largely to their separate professional lives.
 Peng has played a much more visible role as China's "first lady" compared to her predecessors; for example, Peng hosted U.S. First Lady Michelle Obama on her high-profile visit to China in March 2014.
 Xi and Peng have a daughter named Xi Mingze, who graduated from Harvard University in the spring of 2015.
 While at Harvard, she used a pseudonym and studied Psychology and English.
 Xi's family has a home in Jade Spring Hill, a garden and residential area in north-western Beijing run by the CMC.

-In June 2012, Bloomberg News reported that members of Xi's extended family have substantial business interests, although there was no evidence he had intervened to assist them.
-The Bloomberg News website was blocked in mainland China in response to the article.
-Since Xi embarked on an anti-corruption campaign, The New York Times reported members of his family were selling their corporate and real estate investments beginning in 2012.
-Relatives of highly placed Chinese officials, including seven current and former senior leaders of the Politburo of the CCP, have been named in the Panama Papers, including Deng Jiagui, Xi's brother-in-law.
-Deng had two shell companies in the British Virgin Islands while Xi was a member of the Politburo Standing Committee, which became dormant by the time Xi became general secretary of the CCP in November 2012.
+In June 2012, Bloomberg News reported that members of Xi's extended family including his sister Qi Qiaoqiao have substantial business interests, although there was no evidence he had intervened to assist them.
+The Bloomberg News website was blocked in mainland China in response to the article about his family's wealth and the sales of Bloomberg Terminals in China slowed, while access to the files of Qinchuan Dadi, which was Qi's investment vehicle, was shut down.
+Relatives of highly placed Chinese officials, including seven current and former members of the Politburo, have been named in the Panama Papers, including Deng Jiagui, Xi's brother-in-law.
+Deng had two shell companies in the British Virgin Islands while Xi was a member of the Politburo Standing Committee, which became dormant by the time Xi became CCP general secretary in 2012.
+According to The New York Times in 2012, after coming to power, Xi told his family to get out of their investments and that Qi Qiaoqiao and Deng Jiagui had divested their investments in at least 10 companies.
+In 2015, Wang Jianlin, the leader of the company Dalian Wanda, defended Qi and Deng, saying that they sold their shares in the company two months before the IPO in October 2014.
+The New York Times commented that this information is conflicted with official documents, which state that Qi and Deng transferred the ownership of the holding company to one of their employees in October 2013.